o3-shop/o3-documentation/source/user/installation/Migration/index.md

 - The OXID eShop was installed via the package “oxid-esales/oxideshop-project”.
   Check if “oxid-esales/oxideshop-project” is mentioned as “name” in the file “composer.json” in the main directory of your shop.
 If you use a different package composition, please check its components manually to see if they can be replaced.

+## Updating the system environment

+If the system environment is to be updated with the migration or update (e.g. more recent mySQL version), please carry out the update or migration in advance and only update your system afterwards.

 ## Perform migration

 ### Create backup